lopossumi/Rust-Hello/index.md

 > 📚 Series: [Part 1](https://github.com/lopossumi/Rust-Hello) - [Part 2](https://github.com/lopossumi/Rust-Output-Image) - [Part 3](https://github.com/lopossumi/Rust-Vectors) - [Part 4](https://github.com/lopossumi/Rust-Rays) - [Part 5](https://github.com/lopossumi/Rust-Materials)

 Trying to learn [Rust](https://www.rust-lang.org/) from scratch?
 Me too!
-And aside from a course at the university some 15 years ago and a couple of spare time embedded projects, I'm also a newbie with C / C++.
+This learning diary will give you some insight on how Rust 2018 looks like from a run-of-the-mill C# developer's point of view.

-As we are dealing with a fairly low-level language, we should forget about to-do apps and choose something where performance is key.
-A good resource for that is Peter Shirley's [*Raytracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html), although learning *anything* new in one weekend sounds ambitious (did I mention I don't know much about computer graphics either?).
+As we are dealing with a fast and fairly low-level language, we should forget about to-do apps and choose something where performance is key.
+A good resource for that is Peter Shirley's [*Raytracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html), although learning *anything* new in one weekend sounds ambitious - let alone learning two things at once.

 We're probably already behind schedule, so let's get started!

+> 🛒 Note: It's only fair to mention that while you can read Shirley's book for free, it's also available as an e-book on Amazon.

 ## Installation